charlietanksley/sprint-reports/README.md

 # What

-A tool for generating the sprint reports and visualzations I need that Jira makes difficult to generate.
-This project will generate visual and textual representations of key metrics for my project.
+A tool for converting CSV exports from Jira into a format I need for creating helpful sprint reports and visualizations.

 ## Metrics

+The metrics I intend to generate from this data are:

 1. The types of stories completed in each sprint.
 2. The percent of unplanned work completed in the sprint.
 3. The percentage of tasks completed (v. rolled) in each sprint, by type.
-4. The cycle time of stories, by type.
+4. The overall percentage of stories completed in each sprint.

 ## Why these?